Murcul/humans-of-gitstart/blog/morocco/index.md

 ---
 slug: morocco-2023
-title: Morocco Onsite 2023
+title: 🇲🇦 Morocco Onsite 2023
 authors: [gitstart]
 tags: [onsite]
 ---

-Staying in Essaouira was a breeze thanks to the full-board setup that took care of us from dawn till dusk, giving us the chance to dive deep into the vibe of the place.
-It's hard not to feel inspired when you're waking up to killer views every day, making us all feel a bit more plugged into the magic of the area.
+Staying in Essaouira was an absolute dream, thanks to the all-inclusive setup that catered to our every need from sunrise to sunset, immersing us in the local charm and energy 🌅.
+Waking up to breathtaking views every morning was a constant source of inspiration, connecting us even deeper to the enchanting spirit of the place ✨.

 ![WechatIMG2283.jpg](./morocco-view.png)